dennisnderitu254/EMS254-Documentation/README.md

 `EMS254/tree/main/api/v1/views/user` - This is an path that has the routes/endpoints that are handling Registration, Login, User Profile, Logout

+`/EMS254/blob/main/api/v1/views/transactions/` - This is a  Path that has the routes/endpoints that handle transactions

 [user_views.py](https://github.com/Bradkibs/EMS254/blob/main/api/v1/views/user/users_views.py)

 #### `@app_views.route('/register', methods=['POST'])`